ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mqtt/README.md

 Congratulations!
 Now you can control the system ioBroker and receive data via a cloud service!

 ## Changelog
+### 2.6.2 (2022-03-03)
+* (Apollon77) If datatypes of objects change during an adapter run, adjust datatype of mqtt.X.* objects to "mixed" to prevent issues

 ### 2.6.1 (2022-02-25)
 * (Apollon77) Fix object structure sync for server usage